(See also Overview of Lipid Metabolism.)

 There are 3 primary disorders in which single or multiple genetic mutations result in underproduction or increased clearance of LDL.

 This autosomal recessive condition is caused by mutations in the gene for microsomal triglyceride (TG) transfer protein, a protein critical to chylomicron and very-low-density lipoprotein (VLDL) formation.
-Dietary fat cannot be absorbed, and lipoproteins in both metabolic pathways are virtually absent from serum; TC is typically < 45 mg/dL (< 1.16 mmol/L), TGs are < 20 mg/dL (< 0.23 mmol/L), and LDL is undetectable.
+Dietary fat cannot be absorbed, and lipoproteins in both metabolic pathways are virtually absent from serum; total cholesterol is typically < 45 mg/dL (< 1.16 mmol/L), TGs are < 20 mg/dL (< 0.23 mmol/L), and LDL is undetectable.

 The condition is often first noticed in infants with fat malabsorption, steatorrhea, and failure to thrive.
 Intellectual disability may result.
 Because vitamin E is distributed to peripheral tissues via VLDL and LDL, most affected people eventually develop severe vitamin E deficiency.
-Symptoms and signs include visual changes from slow retinal degeneration, sensory neuropathy, posterior column signs, and cerebellar signs of dysmetria, ataxia, and spasticity, which can eventually lead to death.
+Symptoms and signs include visual changes due to slow retinal degeneration, sensory neuropathy, posterior column signs of ataxia and paresthesias, and cerebellar signs of dysmetria, ataxia, and spasticity, which can eventually lead to death.

 Diagnosis is made by the absence of apoprotein B (apo B) in plasma; intestinal biopsies show lack of microsomal transfer protein.
 Red blood cell acanthocytosis is a distinguishing feature on blood smear.
 Genetic testing can confirm the diagnosis.

 Heterozygous patients have truncated apo B, leading to rapid LDL clearance.
 Heterozygous patients manifest no symptoms or signs except for TC < 120 mg/dL (< 3.1 mmol/L) and LDL cholesterol < 80 mg/dL (< 2.1 mmol/L).
-TGs are normal.
-Homozygous patients have either shorter truncations, leading to lower lipid levels (TC < 80 mg/dL [< 2.1 mmol/L], LDL cholesterol < 20 mg/dL [< 0.52 mmol/L]), or absent apo B synthesis, leading to symptoms and signs of abetalipoproteinemia.
+Triglycerides are normal.
+Some patients may have hepatic steatosis.

 People who are heterozygous and people who are homozygous with low but detectable LDL cholesterol require no treatment.
 Treatment of people who are homozygous with no LDL is the same as for abetalipoproteinemia and includes vitamin E and supplementation of dietary fat and other fat-soluble vitamins.
 Prognosis is variable, but early diagnosis and strict adherence to treatment may delay disease progression.